 Previous abandonment of a HUD funded home.
 The applicant shall be denied services if the applicant previously participated in a HUD-assisted program and abandoned the dwelling unit.

 Past behavior as a tenant.
-The applicant shall be denied services it the applicant=s past performance and behavior including destruction of property, disturbance of neighbors, poor housekeeping practices, or other activities which may endanger or be detrimental to other residents.
+The applicant shall be denied services it the applicant’s past performance and behavior including destruction of property, disturbance of neighbors, poor housekeeping practices, or other activities which may endanger or be detrimental to other residents.

 Home Visit.
-The Housing Department shall make every effort to complete a home visit at the applicant=s present residence.
+The Housing Department shall make every effort to complete a home visit at the applicant’s present residence.
 If a home visit is not feasible, current references shall be required.
 The applicant shall be denied services if the applicant currently has poor housekeeping standards which has resulted in an unsanitary living environment.

 Proof of disability as provided in Chapter 1 of the Housing Commission Regulations and under the Americans with Disabilities Act.